jozefg/blog/posts/2015-04-24-sml-for-haskellers.md

 Since SML is fully standardized, I general develop with NJ and eventually feed the program into mlton if I intend the thing to run fast.

-Also, modules are freaking amazing, have I mentioned modules yet?
+Also, modules are amazing, have I mentioned modules yet?

 ## Wrap Up

-So now that we've gone through most of the basic syntactic constructs of SML, most ML code should be a cinch to read.
+So now that we've gone through most of the basic syntactic constructs of SML, most ML code should be readable.
 This is great because there's some interesting pieces of ML code to read.
 In particular, these wonderful books are written with ML

  - Purely Functional Data Structures
  - Compiling With Continuations